-Later, Deni says his father exaggerated a bit.
+Later I relay this story to Deni.
+He laughs.
+His father, he says, exaggerated a bit.
 Not about their relationship but about whose decision it was for Zufi to pull back.
 Deni says that when he was younger, the two would argue a lot, that maybe he'd miss four straight shots and Zufi would tell him that a real shooter doesn't miss four in a row and Deni would tell him that, yes, it does happen sometimes and Zufi would jab back that, no, it doesn't.
 Deni would then kick the ball out of the gym.

 "That's how it always ended," Deni says.
 "So I stopped asking him for help."

 Deni's moving slowly.
 It's a little after 9 in the morning, earlier than he'd prefer.
 He has practice in about an hour.
 He pulls himself off the couch, drops his dish into the sink and retreats to his room.
 "You see that," Zufi whispers, pointing to the plate and smiling.
 "He never does that.
 Only now because you're here."
 Deni emerges from a hallway, toothbrush in hand.
 "You want to see my room?" he asks.